 Any suggestions Liverpool would lie down were swiftly removed, as the hosts came from behind to win at Anfield – leaving Blackburn reliant on United’s result away at West Ham.

-Ferguson’s side could only muster a 1-1 draw at Upton Park in a game that saw chance after chance squandered, however, Blackburn’s final day defeat proved meaningless as they were crowned champions for the first time in 81 years.
+Ferguson’s side could only muster a 1-1 draw at Upton Park in a game that saw chance after chance squandered.
+Blackburn’s final day defeat proved meaningless as Rovers were crowned champions for the first time in 81 years.

-One of the most iconic seasons of the Premier League era and a campaign that saw United once again compete for dominance in English football, Sir Alex Ferguson’s side challenged by an entertaining Newcastle team under the guidance of the aforementioned Keegan.
+One of the most iconic seasons of the Premier League era saw United challenged by an entertaining Newcastle team under the guidance of the aforementioned Keegan.

 What looked like a title procession soon turned into a title race, however, as the wheels began to fall off for the Magpies following the turn of the new year and United began to claw their way back into contention.

-Five defeats in just eight games, including defeat to United at St James’ Park and a 4-3 loss to Liverpool in an Anfield epic, saw Newcastle falter away.
+Five defeats in just eight games, including defeat to United at St James’ Park and a 4-3 loss to Liverpool in an Anfield epic, saw Newcastle falter.

 United needed to lose on the final day at Middlesbrough to give Newcastle any hope of reclaiming top spot, but a 3-0 victory secured the club’s third title in four seasons and set up a second domestic double for the Red Devils.

-The 1998/99 season saw Manchester United make history with an unprecedented treble-winning campaign, Ferguson’s side lifting the Premier League, FA Cup and Champions League to immortalise themselves in footballing folklore.
+The 1998/99 season saw Manchester United make history with an unprecedented treble-winning campaign, as Ferguson’s side lifted the Premier League, FA Cup and Champions League to immortalise themselves in footballing folklore.

-Their season, however, saw them run agonisingly close for each of their major prizes, including in the Premier League title race against an Arsenal side who had won the domestic double the previous year and an emerging Chelsea outfit.
+Their season, however, saw them run agonisingly close for each of their major prizes, including in the Premier League title race against an Arsenal side who had won the domestic double the previous season.

 The 1998/99 campaign was arguably peak United vs Arsenal, the two teams perhaps as evenly matched as any title contenders in the league’s history and a Chelsea side – largely forgotten but who lost just three games all season – following behind.